jayoung/pamlWrapper/README.md

 # I bet the second one over-wrote the first one, as their names got truncated to the same length
 ```

+I COULD make the script flexible to using tree in STANDARD newick format without that extra line, using the script to add it

+I COULD make the script flexible to using alignment that's already in PAML format, rather than requiring fasta format

 add to the paml learning notes that newer PAML versions require a first line in the tree file (  numSeqs numTrees)